 So what is the plan?

 Paul is an ex-professional and very strong for his age.
 I want to increase Paul’s fitness across the whole power range.
-When he gets closer to the end of the project, he will start to work more intensive on anaerobic intervals.
+When he gets closer to the end of the project, he will start to work more intensively on anaerobic intervals.